Amines - Notes, Topics, Formula, Books, FAQs

 Reaction with Nitrous Acid

 • This chapter is part of organic chemistry.
 It is completely theory-based.
-You are not supposed to memorize any formula and numerical practice for getting the good hold on this chapter.
+You are not supposed to memorize any formulas and numerical practice to get a good hold of this chapter.
 All you just need to remember is reaction mechanisms and important reactions.

 • For this chapter, first, you must have your basic concepts completely clear that you can learn from the chapter- "Some basic principles of Organic Chemistry".
 For this, you must go through Unit 12 of the NCERT book 11th class part II thoroughly.